MRCIEU/hie-ml/README.md

 # pool jobs
 for data in "antenatal" "antenatal_growth" "antenatal_intrapartum"; do
-    for model in "LR" "RF" "SVC" "NB" "NN"; do for fmodel in "RFE" "ElasticNet" "Lasso" "SVC" "Tree"; do for nfeatures in 20 40 60; do f=data/"$data"_hie_"$fmodel"_n"$nfeatures"_"$model"_prob.csv
+    for model in "LR" "RF" "SVC" "NB" "NN"; do for fmodel in "ElasticNet"; do
+            for nfeatures in 20 40 60; do
+                f=data/"$data"_hie_"$fmodel"_n"$nfeatures"_"$model"_prob.csv
                 if [ ! -f "$f" ]; then
-                    echo docker run -it --cpus 1 -d -v `pwd`:/app hie-ml \
+                    docker run -it --cpus 1 -d -v `pwd`:/app hie-ml \
                     python models.py \
                     --data "$data" \
                     --outcome "_hie" \